Research with EECRG

 Our research attempts to set contemporary ecological and environmental patterns and processes in the context of longer time-scale variability.
 Its primary goal is to reconstruct the past, study the present, and model the future and to study, quantify, and understand the natural variability of ecosystems and the environment and the multi-layered and ever-increasing impact of human activity on ecosystems.
 There are both strong quantitative and qualitative components, close interactions between modern ecological research, cultural landscape ecology, palaeoecological and palaeoclimatological studies, and predictive modelling and spatial approaches, and hence major links between "pure" and "applied" science and societal and nature conservation concerns.
 It builds on the broad vision of ecological change and landscape history pioneered by Knut Fægri.

 It is the only research group in Scandinavia where modern ecological processes and patterns, statistical modelling, quantitative data analysis, Quaternary palaeoecology, and environmental change are studied together, unified by common concerns for quantification, rigorous project design, explicit hypothesis testing, mechanistic understanding of observed patterns, and inter-disciplinary integration.
 Organisms studied include vascular plants, bryophytes, lichens, diatoms, chironomids, pollen grains and spores including their chemistry, and plant macrofossils (seeds and fruits).
 Our research can be split into two main themes - climate-related and biodiversity-related.
 The EECRG benefits from facilities in our palaeoecology lab.
-EECRG members are also investigators in a number of NFR-funded projects (follow Projects tab above).
+EECRG members are also investigators in a number of NFR-funded projects (follow Projects tab above) some of which are organised under the umbrellas of Between the Fjords and Palaeo-Chem.

-EECRG currently includes 7 faculty staff, 3 professor IIs, 3 emeriti professors, 10 post-doctoral or research fellows, 13 doctoral students, and 17 MSc students within the Department of Biological Sciences as well as technical support.
+EECRG currently includes 7 faculty staff, 4 emeriti professors, 12 post-doctoral or research fellows, 12 doctoral students, and 15 MSc students within the Department of Biological Sciences as well as six technical support.
 Because research on ecological and environmental change is strongly multi-disciplinary, the EECRG also has close collaboration with researchers at the Bergen Museum, the Bjerknes Centre for Climate Research, NORCE, Department of Geography, NiBio, and NINA.